Protecting the environment

 Environmental regulation

-The NWMO is committed to meeting or exceeding all applicable regulatory standards and requirements as we implement Canada’s plan.
+The NWMO is committed to meeting all applicable regulatory standards and requirements as we implement Canada’s plan.

-Regardless of whether the project is sited in an area, the insights communities obtain from these studies provide a foundation for future community initiatives.
+The insights communities obtain from these studies also provide a foundation for future community initiatives.

 Protecting water together